City of Cockburn: History

 A public inquiry into corruption in the City of Cockburn was held in 1999.
 The Council was suspended in April 1999 and dismissed on 30 June 2000, with administrators running the council until an election held on 6 December 2000.
 In 2007 the City of Cockburn was again embroiled in controversy as alleged evidence of corruption arose at the Corruption and Crime Commission.

 Protests in the City of Cockburn

 The population has come together as a community to protest for and against many developments within the areas that are now emcompassed with the cities boundaries.
-From early arrival of Europeans settrlers as part of the Swan River Colony to saving the last of the wetlands in the area.
+From early arrival of Europeans settlers as part of the Swan River Colony to saving the last of the wetlands in the area.

 Wards

 The city is divided into three wards, each electing three councillors.
 The mayor is directly elected.